Ignorance is not bliss. Bliss is ignorance of one’s ignorance. — Unknown

 The angel said to those who were standing before him, “Take off his filthy clothes.”

-This is exactly what Jesus did to us the day we said yes to him!
-"Take off your filthy rags."
-God has made you His righteousness; that's the truth.
+This is exactly what Jesus did to us the day we said yes to Him!
+“Take off your filthy rags.”
+God has made you His righteousness; that’s the truth.
 You can renew your mind and be transformed.
 How?
 By refusing the lies of Satan and embracing who Jesus made you into.
-What happened to Satan's accusations when the robes of righteousness were placed on Joshua?
+What happened to Satan’s accusations when the robes of righteousness were placed on Joshua?
 Satan went mute.
-Satan has nothing to say when we stand in the
+Satan has nothing to say when we stand in the righteousness of Christ.

 Jesus, I ask that Your truth would break through my feelings, my experiences, and the lies of Satan and the world that continually remind me of my sins.
 Thank You for taking away my sin!
 Thank You for putting the fine garments of righteousness around me.
 Thank You for what You did on the cross, my Lord.
 Amen.